 Serving files from Cloud Storage

 Cloud Storage can host static assets for dynamic web apps.
 The benefits of using Cloud Storage instead of serving directly from your app include:

 - Cloud Storage essentially works as a content delivery network.
 This does not require any special configuration because by default any publicly readable object is cached in the global Cloud Storage network.

 - Your app's load will be reduced by offloading serving static assets to Cloud Storage.
 Depending on how many static assets you have and the frequency of access, this can reduce the cost of running your app by a significant amount.

 - Bandwidth charges for accessing content can often be less with Cloud Storage.

 Example of serving from a Cloud Storage bucket

-This simple example creates a Cloud Storage bucket and uploads static assets using Cloud SDK:
+This simple example creates a Cloud Storage bucket and uploads static assets using Google Cloud CLI: